 Email Outreach Best Practices

-Beyond segmenting your list and personalizing your messages, remember these tips and tricks to maximize your success:
+Beyond segmenting your list and personalizing your messages, remember these tips and tricks to maximize your success with email outreach:

 Keep it simple, short, and friendly.
 We receive a lot of email, and influencers receive even more than average.
 Get to the point.